Radiologic Sciences

 Programmatic Accreditation

 The Joint Review Committee on Education in Radiologic Technology (JRCERT) promotes excellence in education and elevates the quality and safety of patient care through the accreditation of educational programs in radiography, radiation therapy, magnetic resonance, and medical dosimetry.
-The Radiologic Sciences Program at Chesapeake College is accredited by the JRCERT.
-Accreditation status of 8 years was received in 2019.
 For more information about the JRC, go to www.jrcert.org.

 Chicago, IL 60606-3182